Fordi/UcPPU/README.md

 ### Note:

-This is a low-priority work in progress, and I'm aware it's slow for the moment (but no longer broken!  yay! see
+This is a low-priority work in progress (see
 [open issues](https://github.com/Fordi/P2PPU/issues)).
 `[Free-for-all]`-tagged issues are free for anyone to fix (though I'll probably get to them).
 Tickets for which I want to reserve responsibility